TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 When a user makes a request to your application, your controller is the part of MVC that receives it and responds with the `.html.erb` view file.
 As you've been working on your applications so far, you may have been creating views with similar features and layouts.
 What if there was a way to only change the parts of our views that are different and not have to bother with updating content that we don't intend to change in the first place?
 We could cut down on loading times for the user and the amount of data our application has to send out.

-That's where the concept of a **Single-page application** comes in.
-This section will be about how we can use a framework known as **Turbo** to implement Single-page application behaviour in our very own Rails application.
+That's where the concept of a **single-page application** comes in.
+This section will be about how we can use a framework known as **Turbo** to implement single-page application behaviour in our very own Rails application.
 This section covers a lot of tools and you may not fully understand them as you read through the first time.
 That's okay, consider this lesson to be a resource that you can refer back to when you actually begin using the  tools mentioned and get more of a visual as to what exactly is going on in your views.

 ### Lesson overview